o3de/o3de.org/content/docs/userguide/programming/testing/debugging-intro.md

 ---
-description: ' Learn about the &ALYlong; tools that you can use to test builds, profile performance, and debug issues. '
+description: ' Learn about the Amazon Lumberyard tools that you can use to test builds, profile performance, and debug issues. '
 title: Profiling, Testing, and Debugging Game Projects
 ---